-- In our academy, we have teaching assistants with specialisms in speech and language, Autism, Down syndrome, ADHD, attachment disorder - There is access within the Wellsway Multi Academy Trust to Educational Psychologists, specialist dyslexia teachers and assessors, a speech and language specialists, behaviour specialists and other therapeutic services. - We work as a team around the child to ensure that each child's needs are met.
+- We have teaching assistants who support our students. - We have access to Educational Psychologists, specialist dyslexia teachers and assessors, speech and language specialists, behaviour specialists and other therapeutic services. - We work as a team around the child to ensure that each child's needs are met.